-Reviewed: Autumn Term 2019 Next review date: Autumn Term 2020
+Reviewed: Autumn Term 2019 Reviewed: Spring Term 2020 Reviewed: Autumn Term 2020

 Our rationale for teaching science

 Science is a body of knowledge built up through experimental testing of ideas.
 Science is also methodology, a practical way of finding reliable answers to questions we may ask about the world around us.
 Science in our school is about developing children's ideas and ways of working that enable them to make sense of the world in which they live through investigation, as well as using and applying process skills.